jaydev1997/AlexaPi/README.md

 The auth token is generated from the request_token the auth_token is then stored in a local memcache with and expiry of just under an hour to align with the validity at Amazon, if the function fails to get an access_token from memcache it will then request a new one from Amazon using the refresh token.

+### Voice Activation
+For the voice activation to work you need a model file for your keyword.
+Head over to https://snowboy.kitt.ai.
+You need to log in!
+Now you can either download a file or create your own by recording your voice.
+Place your file under /root/Alexa.pmdl for it to work out of the box or change the init.d script in /etc/init.d/alexa to point to your model file.

+The voice recognition records it surroundings for 6 seconds after hearing the keyword and will upload that to the alexa service.
+To change the timefrime adjust the line end_time = time.time() + 6 in the main.py file accordingly.